 - A short-term placement within a DGHI partner site or collaborator with specific goals and tasks

-- A summer internship related to global health, for example through the Global Health Fellows Program, a track within the Duke Program on Global Policy and Governance
+- A summer internship related to global health, for example through Engineering World Health Summer Institute, or the Sanford School’s Global Health Fellows Program or Summer School For Future International Development Leaders in India programs

 - Participation in an approved experiential program or short course focused on a global health topic and aimed at a distinctly doctoral/post-doctoral audience

 Certificate students participating in fieldwork will join the over 50 global health students at Duke conducting field research each year, and when possible, they will be encouraged to work with other students in teams with shared interests in a research topic or region.

 A field research preparatory workshop and attendance at a minimum of two individual or small group discussions with DGHI faculty are required before field research commences.